-Where an amount is paid to the ATO, the ATO can then proactively pay that amount to an eligible active superannuation account you hold (if any) and notify you (where possible) that this has occurred, or continue to hold the amount for you.
+Where an amount is paid to the ATO, the ATO can then proactively pay that amount to an eligible active superannuation account you hold (if any) and notify you (where possible) that this has occurred or continue to hold the amount for you.
 You can contact the ATO online or by telephone to request the amounts held for you be paid to your nominated preferred superannuation account.
 If you have met a condition of release, you can request that the amounts held by the ATO be paid to you.

-Generally, your Account in Australian Practical Superannuation will be an inactive low balance account where:
+Generally, your Account in Ensurity Super will be an inactive low-balance Account where:

-- no amount has been received by the Fund for crediting to that Account for your benefit within the last 16 months, - the Account balance is less than \$6,000, - you have not met a prescribed condition of release, and - there is no insurance on the Account.
+- no amount has been received by Ensurity Super for crediting to that Account for your benefit within the last 16 months, - the Account balance is less than \$6,000, - you have not met a prescribed condition of release, and - there is no insurance on the Account.

-Your Account will not be an inactive low-balance account if any of the following have occurred in relation to you in the last 16 months:
+Your Account will not be an inactive low-balance Account if any of the following have occurred in relation to you in the last 16 months:

-- you have changed your Investment Options, - you have made changes to your insurance coverage, - you have made or amended a binding beneficiary nomination, - you have made a written declaration that you are not a member of an inactive low-balance account, - there was an amount owed to us in respect of you (this does not include SG contributions or award contributions), or - we accepted an amount for you under a successor fund transfer of benefits from another superannuation fund.
+- you have changed your Investment Options, - you have made changes to your insurance coverage, - you have made or amended a binding beneficiary nomination, - you have made a written declaration that you are not a Member of an inactive low-balance Account, - there was an amount owed to us in respect of you (this does not include SG contributions or award contributions), or

+• we accepted an amount for you under a successor fund transfer of benefits from another superannuation fund.

-Please refer to ato.gov.au for further information about inactive low balances.
-To check if the ATO holds super for you, you can use the Super Match facility in the Secure Online Portal (when available again) or you can use the ATO's online services available at ato.gov.au or by telephoning the ATO on 13 28 65.
+Please refer to ato.gov.au/super for further information about inactive low balances.
+To check if the ATO holds super for you, you can use the ATO's online services available at ato.gov.au/super or by telephoning the ATO on 13 28 65.